-- 10. Notice: The district will notify all students, parents or guardians, members of the public and employees of the name, office and telephone number of each Coordinator and this Grievance Procedure in writing via school publications and/or postings at each campus to which employees or students are assigned. - 11.
-Outside Assistance: Individuals may also file complaints alleging discrimination, harassment or retaliation with the Office of Civil Rights.
-The OCR may be contacted at:
+- 10. Notice: The district will notify all students, parents or guardians, members of the public, and employees of the name, office, and telephone number of each Coordinator and this Grievance Procedure in writing via school publications and/or postings at each campus to which employees or students are assigned. - 11.
+Outside Assistance: The district will notify all students, parents or guardians, members of the public, and employees of the name, office, and telephone number of each Coordinator and this Grievance Procedure in writing via school publications and/or postings at each campus to which employees or students are assigned.

-U.S. Department of Education Office for Civil Rights One Petticoat Lane 1010 Walnut Street, Suite 320 Kansas City, MO 64106

-(816) 268-0550 : (816) 268-0599 (Fax) : (877) 521-2172 (TTY)
+U.S. Department of Education Office for Civil Rights One Petticoat Lane 1010 Walnut Street, Suite 320 Kansas City, MO 64106 (816) 268-0550 (816) 268-0599 (Fax) (877) 521-2172 (TTY)